wballard/starphleet/index.md

 ### File Structure

-The Starphleet headquarters is the primary location for phleet, ship, and service configuration.
-Let us review the files a Starphleet repository can contain:
+The `STARPHLEET_HEADQUARTERS` repository is the primary location for phleet, ship, and service configuration, and can contain the following files and directories:

 ```
 authorized_keys/